eccentricOrange/9608-22-PRE-O-N-20/QP, documentation and experimentation/Planning.md

 ```
 Values for `Price` and `NumberInStock` would have to be convetred to `STRING` using `NUM_TO_STRING()` in pseudocode or `str()` in Python because the functions to write only take a `STRING` as an input.

+<br><br>

 ## TASK 2.2
-Design an algorithm to input the four pieces of data about a stock item, form a string according to your format design, and write the string to the text file. <br> First draw a program flowchart, then write the equivalent pseudocode.
+> Design an algorithm to input the four pieces of data about a stock item, form a string according to your format design, and write the string to the text file. <br> First draw a program flowchart, then write the equivalent pseudocode.

-# Solution
 The pseudocode and flowcharts for this section are stored in their repective files.
 The identifier table is given below here.
 | Identifier | Data type | Purpose |
 | -- | -- | -- |